-Lethal Shooter and a robot shooter: Technology meets basketball
+Lethal Shooter and a robot shooter: technology meets basketball

 Is there any part you're particularly focused on?

-From CUE6, we changed the overall design a bit.
+We changed the overall design a bit.
 Until now, we've been working on a strange concept where various blocks with their own will gather to form a humanoid and play basketball, and the costume hasn't changed much.
-But from CUE6, we changed the silhouette a bit and changed the surface a bit to give a sense of evolution, such as having different colors visible when the movable parts move in 3D knit.
+But for Cue6, we changed the silhouette a bit and changed the surface a bit to give a sense of evolution, such as having different colours visible when the movable parts move in 3D knit.
 We've also put a bit of effort into the design aspect.

 Have you ever used actual players as references?
 We've heard that you got some assistance from Alex Kirk, for instance.